Categorical Optimization with Bayesian Anchored Latent Trust Regions for Structural Design under High-Dimensional Uncertainty: Problem formulation

+This sample estimator is the quantity passed to the optimizer as $y_{\texttt{obs}}$, while the sampling variability across different catalog combinations is absorbed into the heteroscedastic noise model.
+The problem-specific feasibility margins $\textbf{h}$ are evaluated for each selected catalog design according to the corresponding benchmark mechanics.

-\subsection{Bayesian Optimization}
+\subsection{Bayesian optimization}

-In this paper, Bayesian Optimization (BO) is used to guide the search for the best robust categorical design under a limited evaluation budget.
-As will be formally defined in Section \ref{sc3}, each categorical combination is represented by latent coordinates $\textbf{Z} \in \mathbb{R}^D$ obtained from the selected catalog instances.
-BO sequentially minimizes the expensive black-box function $f(\textbf{Z}) = \mathcal{J}_{robust}(\textbf{Z})$ by iterating two key steps: fitting a surrogate model from evaluated categorical designs and selecting the next admissible design through an acquisition function.
+In this paper, BO guides the search for a robust categorical design under a limited MC-FEA budget.
+As formalized in Section~\ref{sc3}, each admissible catalog combination has a one-to-one latent representation $\textbf{Z}\in\Omega_D\subset\mathbb{R}^D$.
+This $\textbf{Z}$ is not an independent continuous variable, only a numerical coordinate of a physically valid catalog combination.
+We therefore define the BO objective as $f(\textbf{Z})=\mathcal{J}_{\texttt{robust}}(\textbf{x}_{1:e}(\textbf{Z}))$, where $\textbf{x}_{1:e}=(\textbf{x}_{1},\ldots,\textbf{x}_{e})$ is the catalog combination uniquely represented by $\textbf{Z}$.
+BO then minimizes $f$ sequentially, alternating between fitting a probabilistic surrogate to evaluated structures and selecting the next admissible candidate via an acquisition function.

-\textbf{Gaussian Process Surrogate:} To approximate the robust response over the catalog combinations with few MC-FEA evaluations, we choose the Gaussian Process (GP).
+\textbf{Gaussian process surrogate:} To approximate the robust structural response over catalog combinations with few MC-FEA evaluations, we use a GP surrogate.
 Following \cite{williams2006gaussian}, a GP can be interpreted from a weight-space view.
-Given a set of $t$ observations over the latent representation of evaluated categorical designs, denoted by $\mathcal{D}_t = \{ (\textbf{Z}^{(i)}, y_{obs}^{(i)}) \mid i=1,...,t \}$, we build the surrogate as follows.
-Denoting all inputs as $\textbf{Z}_{1:t}$ and the output vector as $\textbf{y}_t$, we first consider a linear surrogate:
+Given a set of $t$ evaluated admissible designs, denoted by $\mathcal{D}_t = \{ (\textbf{Z}^{(i)}, y_{\texttt{obs}}^{(i)}) \mid i=1,\ldots,t \}$, we build the surrogate as follows.
+We first consider a linear surrogate: